Rak-r/OpenPodCar_V2/README.md

 To use this package for testing and running simulations using gazebo and ROS2 follow the below instructions:

-1. If using Gazebo garden, clone this repo fololowing below commands.
+1. If using Gazebo Fortress, clone this repo fololowing below commands.
 * Make the new workspace, with src directory. `mkdir -p ros2_gz_ws/src`.
-* Clone the repository using: `git clone https://github.com/Rak-r/OpenPodCar_.git`
+* Clone the repository using: `git clone https://github.com/Rak-r/OpenPodCar_V2.git`

 2. After cloning the repository, you should have `pod2_description`, `pod2_bringup`, `pod2_navigation`, `pod2_sensor_tools`, `pod2_yolo`, `pod2_msgs`in your `src` directory.